For HOME Study participants

 The University of Oxford is the sponsor for this study based in the United Kingdom.
-We will be using information from you and your medical records in order to undertake this study and will act as the data controller for the study.
+We will be using and analysing information from you and your medical records in order to undertake this study and will act as the data controller for the study.
 This means that we are responsible for looking after your information and using it properly.

 Personal data we collect about you

 Researchers at your local hospital will collect information from you and your medical records for this research study, in accordance with our instructions.
 They will use your name and NHS number to contact you about the research study, and make sure that relevant information about the study is recorded for your care, and to oversee the quality of the study.
 Individuals from the University of Oxford and regulatory organisations may look at your medical and research records to check the accuracy of the research data.

 Your local hospital researchers will pass your name, date of birth, NHS number and contact details including your address, telephone number and email address (if applicable) to the University of Oxford along with the information collected from you and your medical records.
 The only people in the University of Oxford who will have access to information that identifies you will be people who need to contact you to ask your follow-up questions or people who audit the data collection process.

 How we use your personal data